-Coronavirus: Positive cases spike to 83; 7 more recovered
+Coronavirus outbreak: Confirmed cases in India rise to 83; 10 recovered

 New Delhi, Mar 14: The total number of people infected with the coronavirus has spiked to 83 in India, while seven more people have been cured of the disease and discharged from various hospitals across India.
 The total number of patients who have been cured in India is now 10.